Smart Cities: Digital Economies and Digital Societies in 4IR

 – Re-imagining and Re-visiting Smart Cities

-By the end of the course, the students would have developed their own point of view of smart cities.
-This becomes a personal and professional resource for them as they embark on the next stage of their careers.
+By the end of the course, students would have developed their own point of view of smart cities.
+This becomes a personal and professional resource for them as they embark on the next stage of their careers as practitioners, academics or policy makers.